-Data / Parameter: WCO {DS,y}

-Data unit: Tonnes

-Description: Formal and informal market demand for waste cooking oil, including the project

-activity, in the defined region.
-Statistical mean value obtained from surveys or

-other sources for the demand for waste cooking oil, including the project activity,

-in the defined region (tonnes).
+Data / Parameter: $WOF{DS,y}$ Data unit: Tonnes Description: Formal and informal market demand for waste oil/fat, including the project activity, in the defined region.
+Statistical mean value obtained from surveys or other sources for the demand for waste oil/fat, including the project activity, in the defined region (tonnes).
 Source of data: Demand by the project activity is known.
-Other demand can be determined by: reliable official data from authorities; scientific publications; market data from waste collection companies and companies utilizing waste cooking oil; third party statistically representative surveys that shall include a list of potential uses of waste cooking oils, interviews with collection companies or companies using waste cooking oils, etc.
+Other demand can be determined by: reliable official data from authorities; scientific publications; market data from waste collection companies and companies utilizing waste oil/fat; third party statistically representative surveys that shall include a list of potential uses of waste oil/fats, interviews with collection companies or companies using waste oil/fats, etc. Measurement procedures (if any): Monitoring frequency: Annually QA/QC procedures: The calculated demand for waste oil/fat shall be based on at least 2 of the above mentioned data sources and associated uncertainties.

-Measurement

-procedures (if any):

-Monitoring frequency: Annually

-QA/QC procedures: The calculated demand for waste cooking oil shall be based on at least 2 of the above mentioned data sources and associated uncertainties.
 The most conservative result considering the most conservative uncertainty limit should be adopted.
 Any comment:

-Data / Parameter: WCO {SS,y}
+Data / Parameter: $WOF{SS,y}$

 Data unit: Tonnes

-Description: Supply for waste cooking oil in the defined region.
-Statistical mean value obtained from surveys or other sources for the supply of waste cooking oil in the defined region (tonnes).
+Description: Supply for waste oil/fat in the defined region.
+Statistical mean value obtained from surveys or other sources for the supply of waste oil/fat in the defined region (tonnes).

 Source of data: Reliable official data from authorities; scientific publications; market data from waste collection companies; third party statistically representative survey that shall include oil consumption data, information about fat absorption data of cooked food, etc; compare with data from other countries.

 Measurement

 procedures (if any):

 Monitoring frequency: Annually.

-QA/QC procedures: The calculated supply for waste cooking oil shall be based on at least 2 of the above mentioned data sources and associated uncertainties.
+QA/QC procedures: The calculated supply for waste oil/fat shall be based on at least 2 of the above mentioned data sources and associated uncertainties.
 The most conservative result considering the most conservative uncertainty limit should be adopted.

 Any comment:

-Data / Parameter:
+Data / Parameter: u_D

 Data unit: Tonnes

-Description: Uncertainty for waste cooking oil demand.
+Description: Uncertainty for waste oil/fat demand.

 Source of data: Demand by the project activity is known.
-Other demand can be determined by: reliable official data from authorities; scientific publications; market data from waste collection companies and companies utilizing waste cooking oil; third party statistically representative surveys that shall include a list of potential uses of waste cooking oils, interviews with collection companies or companies using waste cooking oils, etc.
+Other demand can be determined by: reliable official data from authorities; scientific publications; market data from waste collection companies and companies utilizing waste oil/fat; third party statistically representative surveys that shall include a list of potential uses of waste oil/fats, interviews with collection companies or companies using waste oil/fats, etc.

 Measurement

 procedures (if any):

 Monitoring frequency: Annually

-QA/QC procedures: The calculated demand for waste cooking oil shall be based on at least 2 of the above mentioned data sources and associated uncertainties.
+QA/QC procedures: The calculated demand for waste oil/fat shall be based on at least 2 of the above mentioned data sources and associated uncertainties.
 The most conservative result considering the most conservative uncertainty limit should be adopted.

 Any comment: Surveys must be realized with a 95% confidence interval.
 This confidence interval corresponds to the guidelines issued by the EB in its 22nd meeting Annex 2 (EB 22 report Annex 2, D, page 3): "Methodologies employing sampling to derive parameters in estimating emissions reductions shall quantify these parameter uncertainties at the 95% confidence level".